-When we say "security," we're not talking mall cop on a Segway.
+When we say "security," we're not talking about a mall cop on a Segway.
 We're talking elite private security for Fortune 500 execs, high-ranking government officials, covert intelligence gathering, logistics support and infantry subject-matter experts on an international scale and often in unstable environments.

 Grunts and POGs equally welcome, these jobs require the same mission-driven mindset that veterans possess.

-We dialed-in to find veteran-hiring companies that provide all aspects of security to private organizations and government operations.
+We dialed in to find veteran-hiring companies that provide all aspects of security to private organizations and government operations.
 They value military experience not just because veterans make great employees, but also because most of these security firms are founded and run by special operators.

 If you're a veteran, these companies want to hire you.

 CACI's website says it provides "information solutions and services in support of national security missions and government transformation for intelligence, defense, and federal civilian customers."

 A Fortune World's Most Admired Company, CACI describes itself as having a "sustained commitment to ethics and integrity that defines its corporate culture and drives its success."

 It employs about 20,000 people worldwide and provides a wide spectrum of career opportunities for military veterans to support the United States' most critical missions.